Free gift with orders from $75 (excluding discounts, taxes, & shipping)

 • The baby’s oral pH is too acidic

-• Diet high in sugar and processed foods
+• A diet high in sugar and processed foods

 • Streptococcus mutans bacteria